GuanceCloud/guance-docs/docs/en/management/overall-blacklist.md

 - Field name: Manual input of field name is supported, which must be an accurate value.
 You can view the field name to be matched in the "Display Column" of the explorer.

-- -Field value: Support manual input of field value, input of single value, multi-value and regular syntax.
+- Field value: Support manual input of field value, input of single value, multi-value and regular syntax.

 - Operator: Four modes of `in / not in / match / not match` are supported, `in / not in` is precise match, and `match / not match` is regular match.